lgarron/clipboard-polyfill/README.md

     clipboard.writeText("hello world");

 As of October 2017, this library is a polyfill for the modern `Promise`-based [asynchronous clipboard API](https://www.w3.org/TR/clipboard-apis/#async-clipboard-api).
+(Note: the core library doesn't modify global objects, so it's actually a [*ponyfill*](https://ponyfill.com/).)

 ## Why `clipboard-polyfill`?